SigmaHQ/sigma/rules-documentation/logsource-guides/windows/service/security.md

 ## Description

-This logsource guide describes how to enable the necessary logging to make use of SIGMA rules that leverage the `security` service
+This logsource guide describes how to enable the necessary logging to make use of SIGMA rules that leverage the `security` service.

 ## Event Source(s)